jnozzi/cocoadev.com/markdown/ReadingBinaryFIles.md

-I have a binary file that represents some information (surprise!) and I would like to parse its values into an General/NSDictionary for use in my Cocoa application.
+I have a binary file that represents some information (surprise!) and I would like to parse its values into an NSDictionary for use in my Cocoa application.
 I have the C code necessary to parse the file, however I want to do it using Cocoa.

 For starters, I need to validate the file... the file has a signature in the first 4 bytes, such as "\0BOB".

 How can I get this value and compare it, so I know it is the right format of a file?

-I've tried a bunch of things with General/NSData to no avail :-/
+I've tried a bunch of things with NSData to no avail :-/

 ----

-General/NSData * fileData = General/[NSData dataWithContentsOfFile:@"myfile.bob"];
+NSData * fileData = [NSData dataWithContentsOfFile:@"myfile.bob"];
 if(memcmp([fileData bytes], "\0BOB", 4) != 0) {
     //complain
 }

---General/DavidVierra (clarification by General/KritTer)
+--DavidVierra (clarification by KritTer)
 ----
 The above in addition to ensuring that the length of the read data is indeed at least 4 bytes beforehand.